21 DAYS OF PRAYER AND FASTING

 From the beginning of Family Church, we have made it a priority to seek God first in prayer and fasting.
 We are doing this collectively as a church in January and August through 21 Days of Prayer.
 These two months are intentional, as they begin new seasons of the year.
 Together, we faithfully seek God first, trusting in His power alone to create lasting impact in our lives, our church, and our world.

-A link for a FREE Prayer Guide for both adults and children are available (see links above) to help you in this time of prayer and devotion.
-Beginning Monday, January 8th, you can also join us each morning at Family Church, or via the web, as we join with Church of the Highlands and many other churches across the globe.
+FREE Prayer Guides for both adults and children are available on the link above to help you in this time of prayer and devotion.
+Join us each Monday through Friday morning at Family Church at 6AM, on Saturdays at 9AM, or via the web, as we join with Church of the Highlands and many other churches across the globe.
 There are other fasting resources below.

 The goal of fasting is to draw nearer to God.